loloof64/React-Native-Stockfish-Android/README.md

 # react-native-stockfish-chess-engine

-Use stockfish chess engine 14 in your project (Only for Android).
+Use stockfish chess engine 15 in your project (Only for Android).

+## Prerequesites

+In Android Studio settings, go to Android Sdk tools, and install :
+* CMake 3.18.1
+* NDK 21.4.7075529
+* Android SDK build tool
+* Android SDK Command line tool

 ## Installation